tobek/laminae/notes.md

 19 of them!

+- looking for the chosen one - in an interesting way
+    + "I could make a good argument for it being an emergent phenomenon.
+The prophecy might go: "A society of this structure in this environment will inevitably produce a hero of this character.
+When you see him, don't murder him.
+Help him along."
+It's still birth lottery, but shared." https://twitter.com/AaronPogue/status/1444289931162103808
+- society that glamorizes maintenance instead of creation?
 - death?
+- two plans that have something to say about the presence or absence of free will - perhaps both planes work in the exact same way, but in one the action is taken as an argument for free will and in the other the action is taken as an argument for determinism - probably LXX and corresponding CXX
 - One where she finds the Annals of the Parrigues - some library, or some place connected to a cardinal world?
 - One should be extremely short (maybe no or very few known residents?)
     - like "_____ appears to be a complicated place, but thanks to the efforts of the Forgetful Duke, it all seems rather simple once you've left."